3yekn/helium-auth/README.md

 ```

 ## Issue Credential
-Alice signs a payload that expresses that she is issuing a credential the approve credential to Bob.
+Alice signs a payload that expresses that she is issuing the approve credential to Bob.

 This resulting payload is portable, meaning it can be a QR code, email, text download, etc. There are no secrets in it (although there is metadata).